cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 - The legacy→SecuritySuite migration table is a hand-maintained copy of a subset of `scuba-baseline-policy-migrations.csv`; a future migration wave needs a corresponding edit to `Diff.psm1`.
-The record fields it adds (`Migrated`, `MigratedFromId`, `MigratedFromProduct`) are additive to `SchemaVersion 1.0`.
+The record fields it adds (`Migrated`, `MigratedFromId`, `MigratedFromProduct`, `MigratedToId`, `MigratedToProduct`) are additive to `SchemaVersion 1.0`, as is the `Migrated` classification.
+- A migrated policy produces two records — the compared pair under the target product and the before-only stub under the source product — so a control ID can appear twice in a diff.
+Only one of them carries a result comparison.
-- A product left with no records once migration has moved its before side elsewhere is dropped from the output rather than rendered as an empty section.
+- A product left with no records is dropped rather than rendered as an empty section.
+Migration no longer produces that case, since every relocated entry leaves a stub behind.

 ## References